Gwalior Fort: Jain temples

-The entire area of Gwalior fort is divided into five groups namely Urvahi, Northwest, Northeast, Southwest and the Southeast areas.
-In the Urvahi area 24 idols of Tirthankar in the padmasana posture, 40 in the kayotsarga posture and around 840 idols carved on the walls and pillars are present.
-The largest idol is a 58 feet 4 inches high idol of Adinatha outside the Urvahi gate and a 35 feet high idol of Suparshvanatha in the Padmasana in Ek Paththar-ki Bawari (stone tank) area.
+The Gwalior Fort complex is divided into five areas: Urvahi, Northwest, Northeast, Southwest, and Southeast.
+The Urvahi area contains 24 idols of Tirthankaras in the padmasana posture, 40 in the kayotsarga posture, and around 840 idols carved into the walls and pillars.
+The largest idol is a 17.8 m statue of Adinatha located outside the Urvahi Gate, while a 10.7 m idol of Suparshvanatha in the padmasana posture is located in the Ek Paththar-ki Bawari ("stone tank") area.